Maha1821/Swe363-project/README.md

 Note: the work has been done and distributed properly with all team members.

-We tried to deploy it but unfortunately it did not work the link: https://magnificent-kangaroo-777b23.netlify.app/
+We tried to deploy it but unfortunately it did not work. the link: https://magnificent-kangaroo-777b23.netlify.app/
 IT HAS NOT BEEN DEPLOYED